hycis/Mozi/doc/README.md

 # Procedures for Reconstructing Spec Files with AutoEncoder #

 In order to use this package, user should install Anaconda(a super package that includes numpy, matplotlib and others), Theano and sqlite3.
-And add smartNN directory to your PYTHONPATH.
+And add pynet directory to your PYTHONPATH.

 Steps from data preparation to model training to generating specs from model